- Sermon Notes

 Know that He is working in a way only He can….

 B. Choose to give thanks in everything

 - The lepers went on their way and as they were going, they were healed and cleansed.
-The disease that had afflicted and separated all ten of them, was now gone.
+The disease that had afflicted and separated all ten of them, was

 - Only one however, turned back to say thanks.